usernew20/lampscan/README.md

 - **Professional HTML Reports**: Generates detailed HTML reports that include scan results, service detection results, and vulnerability details, with relevant CVE lookups where applicable.
 - **Enhanced Error Handling**: Improved handling of missing commands and configuration issues ensures robust operation and clear error messages.
 - **File Ownership and Cleanup**: Ensures that all generated files are owned by the user running the script and that temporary files are properly cleaned up after the scan completes.
+- **Group-Specific Port Scanning**: Each scan group (web, auth, database, common, vuln, custom) now uses its own predefined set of ports, improving the precision and relevance of the security assessment.
 - **Parallel Nmap Scanning**: Nmap scans are now organized into meaningful groups (web, auth, database, common, vuln) and run in parallel to enhance performance.
 - **Customizable Scan Groups**: Users can define a custom group in the configuration file to add additional scans, ensuring flexibility while maintaining safety.
 - **Grouped Nmap Scans**: The script now runs multiple Nmap instances in parallel, grouped into categories like web, auth, database, common, and vuln.
-Each group has tailored script arguments and ports, improving scanning efficiency.
+Each group has tailored script arguments and specific port ranges, improving scanning efficiency and relevance.
 - **Custom Scan Group**: A dedicated group for custom Nmap scans is available, allowing users to add their own scripts without affecting the predefined groups.

 ## Installation